The book

 Phase locking

 Locking is how systems preserve coherence by synchronising their internal phase relationships.
 It reduces the number of viable phase pathways and allows coherent behaviour to emerge from otherwise unstable conditions.
-Synchronised oscillators, biological rhythms, coherent structures and persistent patterns all derive from the same mechanism.
-Locking is a primary source of order in nature.
+Within PDT, synchronised oscillators, biological rhythms, coherent structures, and persistent patterns are interpreted as different manifestations of the same phase-locking mechanism.

 Phase echo and memory

-Memory is not stored and retrieved.
-It emerges through phase echo: previously stabilised phase configurations reactivate when similar conditions arise.
+Within PDT, memory is interpreted as emerging through phase echo rather than being stored as an independent physical entity.
+Previously stabilised phase configurations reactivate when similar conditions arise.
 Past coherence leaves lasting constraints on future evolution.
 Hysteresis, learning and pattern completion become physical consequences of constrained phase evolution rather than symbolic representations of the past.

 Phase inversion, anti-flip